nails/skeleton-docker-lamp/README.md

 > By default a bare Apache / PHP 7.2 container is made; you can swap this out for a PHP 5.6 web server by updating the build image used in `docker-compose.yml` to `docker/webserver/apache-php56`.
 Alternatively, you can use one of the [framework](#frameworks) orientated images.

+> Note: On first install the `www` folder will be created and the chosen framework (if applicable) installed into it.

 #### SSL